 A green and yellow basket…

 Did you know that we Americans spend close to two billion dollars on Easter each year?
 And, why should we, when we can find amazing Easter goodies at our local thrift store?
-Maybe we should consider this: thrift your Easter basket.
+Maybe we should consider thrifting our Easter baskets, instead?
+Or, look for a beautiful deviled egg dish and fill it with your favorite deviled egg recipe to take as a hostess gift.
+Tell the hostess, she gets to keep the dish!

 Step 1: Find a colorful basket